Shark/atlas-backend/README.md

 To call a function locally, run `serverless invoke local -f <function-name> -d <data-to-pass>`.

 For example run: `serverless invoke local -f openaiRequest -d '{"prompt":"a car infront of the eiffel tower"}'`

+To use a local dev server to which you can invoke the functions via http, run `npm run local_dev_server`, for examples on how to call the functions see the [samples.http](samples.http) file.